GindaChen/dsc204a/syllabus.md

   - Attending the lectures is not mandatory but highly encouraged.
 All lectures will be automatically [podcast here](https://podcast.ucsd.edu/watch/wi24/dsc204a_a00) afterward.
   - There will be scribe notes required for each lecture.
 Students should form groups of 2 - 4 people and sign up one slot.
 See [details below](#scribe-notes).
   - There will be reading summary required per week.
 Everyone needs to submit their reading summary.
 See [details below](#reading-summary).
-  - We will use [Piazza](https://piazza.com/ucsd/winter2024/dsc204a) for asynchronous discussions and questions.
+  - We will use [Piazza](https://piazza.com/ucsd/spring2025/dsc204a) for asynchronous discussions and questions.

 ### 3 Programming Assignments (PAs)
   - See the [assignments page](assignments.md) for updates on the PA schedule and details.
   - There are **no late days** for the PAs.
 Plan your work accordingly.

 ### Exams
-  - To make your life easier: **There is NO midterm**.
-As an alternative, we ask for scribe notes and reading summary.
+  - We will have a midterm exam to be announced.
   - There will be a final exam.
-The final exam will be held as a Canvas Quiz.
-  - Tentative date: **Friday, March 22, 8 - 11 am, PT**.
+  - Tentative date: TBA
-  - The exams will have primarily multiple choice questions (MCQ).
-Quantitative/longer problems wil exist but only the final answer may need to be selected.
-Some questions will have partial credits.
-  - The guideline for time per question is a max of 1min per point.
-The points of each question will be calibrated accordingly.
   - If you miss an exam, you will get no credit for it, unless you notify the instructor in advance with a university approved reason and receive a makeup exam slot.
   - The final exam is open books/Web/etc. The only requirement is you should neither give nor receive help from anyone by any means.